 We understand that Apple is trying to reduce the environmental impact of its products, with so many of these charging blocks going unused – but surely it would make more sense for Apple to do this once USB-C blocks are more ubiquitous?
 Otherwise this feels like an effort to get people to upgrade to the faster charging experience, which the $19 / £19 / AU$29 20W USB-C charging block offers.

-The iPhone 12 Pro has, essentially, the same OLED screen technology as the previous year's model.
-The big change is to the screen size, which increases from 5.8-inch to 6.1-inch without adding to the size of the iPhone 12 Pro's chassis compared to last year's model.
+The iPhone 12 Pro has, essentially, the same OLED screen technology as the iPhone 11 Pro.
+The big change is to the screen size, which increases from 5.8-inch to 6.1-inch without adding to the size of the iPhone 12 Pro's chassis compared to the previous model.

 It's now the same size as the display on the iPhone 12, which is surprising.
 We'd have expected Apple to do more to differentiate between those two models, given that they share the same design, and a slightly larger screen would have been a good way to do that.